Sir Andrew Davis is the John D. and Alexandra C. Nichols Endowed Chair.

 In 1992, Maestro Davis was created a Commander of the British Empire, and in 1999 he was designated a Knight Bachelor in the New Year Honours List.
 He was awarded an honorary doctorate by Knox College in Galesburg, Illinois.

-For further information, please visit Sir Andrew's website.
+Visit Sir Andrew's website.